chatterjeesubarna/bibliographyDL/index.md

             <div class="row text-justify">
                 <div class="info col-md-12">
                     <p class="large_font">
                         I am a PhD candidate at the <a target="_blank" href="http://www.seas.harvard.edu">Harvard John A. Paulson School of Engineering and Applied Sciences</a>, where I am advised by Prof. <a target="_blank" href ="http://stratos.seas.harvard.edu">Stratos Idreos</a>.
+I expect to graduate by June 2021.
                     </p>
                     <p class= "large_font">
                         I design techniques to accelerate machine learning and data science pipelines, specifically, adressing the bottleneck of repeated data movement.